richeney/pal/README.md

 chmod 755 pal.sh
 ```

-You script should first be run interactively.
+The script requires both az and jq.
+It can be run in the Cloud Shell which includes both commands.

+## Execution

+Run the script interactively:

 ```bash
 ./pal.sh